sartios/gatsby-blog-example/content/posts/02-03-2018-react-components/index.md

 ## Components

 A component can be implemented as a function or as a class component.
-Both of this two implementations have props in common.
+Both of the two implementations have props in common.

 Props is a set of read-only properties passed from the parent.
 A component should describe the types of the props and default values in case of not required props.